CNelias/SpectralEnvelope.jl/README.md

 # Spectral Envelope
-A fast and easy to use julia implementation of the spectral envelope method, used in categorical data analysis.
+A fast and easy to use implementation of the spectral envelope method, used in categorical data analysis.
+This module is now part of the package [CategoricalTimeSeries.jl](https://github.com/johncwok/CategoricalTimeSeries.jl)

 The **spectral envelope** is a tool to study cyclic behaviors in categorical data.
 It is more efficient than the traditional approach of attributing a different number to each category before computing the power-spectral density.<br/>